bjcosta/landscaping/pond/README.md

 + Positive: Simpler plumbing of the hydrostatic release drain
 + Positive: Simple to plumb future radial flow filter if desired
 + Positive: Maybe able to work some kind of fencing into design if necessary but will still be ugly
-+ Positive: Can build decking for place to sit and dangle ferrt in pond
++ Positive: Can build decking for place to sit and dangle feet in pond
 - Negative: No access to full sun there is forced part shading
 - Negative: Not visible from the kitchen
 - Negative: Blocks access back of property/glasshouse
 - Negative: Looks cramped if we do larger deck extension one day
-- Negative: Potentially impacted by run-off water from chickens unless suitable drainage is sufficent
+- Negative: Potentially impacted by run-off water from chickens unless suitable drainage is sufficient
 - Negative: Nearer to steep section of retaining wall may have issues with structural support
 - Negative: Maybe issues with pool fence regulations
-- Negative: May need extra retaining for pond itself as land still sloped there without significant retaiing wall above
+- Negative: May need extra retaining for pond itself as land still sloped there without significant retaining wall above

 ## Council regulations